2026-27 Course Catalog

 French I

-This French I course is designed to cultivate confidence and global citizenship competencies.
+This French I course is designed to cultivate confidence and global citizenship competencies through the exploration of the UN Sustainable Development Goals 2, 5, and 15.
 It places a strong emphasis on honing the essential language skills of speaking, listening, writing, and reading, with a particular focus on developing ease in simple conversations.
 Students will actively engage in authentic conversations, using authentic material to connect with the language and culture on a deeper level.
-Through interactive activities, role-playing, and collaborative projects, students will not only enhance their language abilities but will also gain insights into the diverse French-speaking societies worldwide.
+Through interactive activities, role-playing, and collaborative projects, students will enhance their language abilities and gain insights into the diverse French-speaking societies worldwide.
 We aim to build language skills that extend beyond the classroom, fostering confidence, cross-cultural understanding, and a foundation for global citizenship.

 Grade Level: 9-12